Modeling Markov Chain and Markov Decision Process

 Probability Traces chart showing the custom cycle name (Age (Year)) used as the X-axis label, demonstrating how the user-supplied cycle name flows into Markov charts and tables.

-In order to set the initial probability of a state, you can click on the probability number or the '?' shown on the edge as shown here.
+To set the initial probability of a state, click the probability number, or the '?' shown on the edge, as pointed out here.

 Initial Probability popup editor opened from the diagram for the Healthy state, with value 1 entered, an 'I know the probabilities' checkbox, and a callout pointing to the edge label that opens the editor.